srsapireddy/OpenLANE_EDA/README.md

 ![librar#](https://github.com/srsapireddy/Images/blob/main/98.png?raw=true) </br>

-* We know that in placement the standard cells are placed and fixed.
+* We know that the standard cells are placed and fixed in placement.
 * The power and ground network will be created during the placement.

 * Standard cells are placed in a section called a library.
 We also have DECAP cells and MACROS placed in the library.

 * The library also contains different gates with different functionality.
 It also got cells of different sizes.
 Based on the sizes of cells, we can decide the drive strength of cells.
-The bigger cells have larger drive strength.
-For example, the smaller buffers have the least drive strength.
+The more giant cells have larger drive strength.
+For example, the smaller buffers have the most minor drive strength.
 It also contains cells with different threshold voltages.
 The variation in threshold voltage decides the speed of the cell.
-For example, a 0.4 Vth inverter takes more time to switch than a 0.3 Vth inverter.
+For example, switching a 0.4 Vth inverter takes more time than a 0.3 Vth inverter.

 ### CELL DESIGN FLOW